dougalcaleb/instant-carousel/README.md

       *  Remove mobileBreakpoint option
    *  Restructured the way settings are input to allow for autocomplete in your IDE (when supported by editor)

+Bugfixes:
+   *  Fixed swipeThreshold changing when more than one page was displayed
+   *  Standardized the name of pageSpacingMode option (previously was named spacingMode)
+   *  Added missing option scrollBy to documentation

 #### v1.2.1:
 Features:
    *  Pages that are visible now gain a unique class
       *  Can be used to stylize pages in certain positions
       *  Removed enlargeCenter option
       *  Removed sizeFalloff option

-Bugfixes:
-   *  Fixed swipeThreshold changing when more than one page was displayed

 #### v1.2.0:
 Features: